acm-uiuc/til/_til/vim/the-black-hole-register.md

+---
-# The Black Hole Register
+title: The Black Hole Register
+category: vim
+---

 Vim has a variety of registers for storing and moving around text.
 Vim also has a special register called the *black hole register*.
 This black hole